ygottschalk/SoftDeleteableListenerExtension/README.md

 # SoftDeleteableListenerExtensionBundle
 Extensions to Gedmo's softDeleteable listener.

-Provides the onSoftDelete functionality to an association to a doctrine entity.
+Provides the onSoftDelete functionality to an association of a doctrine entity.
 This function behaves like the SQL function onDelete (when the owner side is deleted). *This will prevent Doctrine errors when a reference is soft deleted.*

 **Cascade delete entity**